jenting/longhorn/enhancements/20210525-async-pull-backups.md

 - `spec.lastBackupAt`: the lastBackupAt field inside the backup volume metadata.
 - `spec.dataStored`: the dataStored field inside the backup volume metadata.
 - `spec.messages`: the messages field inside the backup volume metadata.
-- `spec.backingImageName`: the backingImageName field inside the backup volume metadata.
-- `spec.backingImageURL`: the backingImageURL field inside the backup volume metadata.
-- `spec.baseImage`: the baseImage field inside the backup volume metadata.
 - `spec.backups`: a map of volume backups (key is volume backup name, value is the volume backup metadata).
   - `spec.backups[volumeBackupName].name`: the name field inside a historical volume backup metadata.
   - `spec.backups[volumeBackupName].url`: the url field inside a historical volume backup metadata.